InTeGrate Modules and Courses >Environmental Justice and Freshwater Resources - Spanish > Unit 2: The Water Cycle and Freshwater Resources

 Ask students to think of ways in which water is present on Earth — ¿Dónde se encuentra el agua en la Tierra?

 As students recall various examples of where water is found, make a list and begin to illustrate as appropriate.
 At this point, limit the words and concepts to vocabulary that students volunteer.
-Depending on the students' background these words may be as basic as "los lagos", "los ríos", "el mar", "la lluvia", "la tierra", "las plantas", etc.
+Depending on the students' background, these words may be as basic as "los lagos", "los ríos", "el mar", "la lluvia", "la tierra", "las plantas", etc.

-Next, ask students to identify how water moves between these reservoirs (and changes state). ¿Cómo se mueve el agua de un reservorio a otro?
+Next, ask students to identify how water moves between these reservoirs (and changes of state). ¿Cómo se mueve el agua de un reservorio a otro?
 Por ejemplo, ¿cómo se mueve de la atmósfera a la Tierra? ¿Qué otros movimientos hace el agua? ¿Qué tipos de cambio ocurren en estos procesos?

 Again, limit the discussion to words students already know and suggest.
-Note any language gaps, or words that are missing by jotting down question marks for later follow-up.
+Note any language gaps or words that are missing by jotting down question marks for later follow-up.

 Think-Share-Pair Activities (15 min)